h3poteto/ecs-goploy/README.md

   ecs-goploy deploy [flags]

 Flags:
   -c, --cluster string           Name of ECS cluster
       --enable-rollback          Rollback task definition if new version is not running before TIMEOUT -h, --help                     help for deploy
-  -i, --image string          Name of Docker image to run, ex: repo/image:latest -p, --profile string        AWS Profile to use
-  -r, --region string         AWS Region Name
+  -i, --image string             Name of Docker image to run, ex: repo/image:latest -p, --profile string           AWS Profile to use -r, --region string            AWS Region Name
-  -n, --service-name string   Name of service to deploy -t, --timeout int           Timeout seconds.
+  -n, --service-name string      Name of service to deploy -d, --task-definition string   Name of base task definition to deploy.
+Family and revision (family:revision) or full ARN -t, --timeout int              Timeout seconds.
 Script monitors ECS Service for new task definition to be running (default 300)
 ```

 # Configuration